jackyzha0/jackyzha0.github.io/content/thoughts/Projects.md

 [Site](https://getreflect.app/), [GitHub](https://github.com/jackyzha0/reflect-chrome)

 reflect is a browser extension with 800+ active users focused around asking users to reflect before visiting distracting sites, helping to reduce mindless scrolling while still being able to get work done.
 During closed-beta, we created a Go service that logged user intents to a Cloud SQL database and did intent classification by serving a basic Flask API.
-We then trained an LSTM network in Keras on the closed-beta data and augmented it using NLP data augmentation techniques, reaching ~86% classification accuracy.
+We then trained an LSTM network in Keras on the closed-beta data and augmented it using [[thoughts/NLP|NLP]] data augmentation techniques, reaching ~86% classification accuracy.
 Finally, the model was ported to Tensorflow.js where it runs in-browser within the extension which is written in Typescript.

 Built with: Kubernetes, Docker, GKE, Cloud SQL, Keras, Tensorflow.js, Flask, CircleCI, TypeScript, Python, Go